MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

                 // TODO: Provide a mapping of OwningBusinessUnit name to cdm_Company company ID.
 You can reuse
                 // the same company ID for multiple business units if desired.
 In this example, it assumes that
                 // the business unit named "USMF" is related to the company "USMF".
-If all records were owned
+If all rows were owned
                 // by the same root business unit, then the first field in the dictionary should be set to the
                 // name of the root business unit, usually the same value as the organization (eg, "Contoso").
                 Dictionary<string, string> businessUnitToCompanyMapping = new Dictionary<string, string>()